 Reversing Melodies

-This is quite an interesting approach to music that until recently, I was completely unaware of.
+This is quite an interesting approach to music that, until recently, I was completely unaware of.
 I’m not talking about backmasking here, but rather the concept of borrowing and reversing melodies to stimulate new ideas.
 Quite often, creating melodies can be the hardest part of getting started with a new song.
-You want to sound clever and creative whilst being original and retaining artistic integrity.
+You want to sound clever and creative while being original and retaining artistic integrity.
 With the amount of music being created these days, this can be a little overwhelming.
-This is where I have found that reversing melodies can be a great little creation tool.
+This is where I have found that reversing melodies can be a great creation tool.

 In order to do this, you’re going to need some inspiration.
-Shouldn’t be too tricky, right?
-Once you’ve found a song you really like, for whatever reason, have a listen to some of the small sections of melody.
+It shouldn’t be too tricky, right?
+Once you’ve found a song you really like, for whatever reason, listen to some small sections of the melody.
 This could be vocals or instrumentation.
-Once you’ve found a piece you really admire, flip it on around and you can begin to modify it into something that works for you.
+Once you’ve found a piece you really admire, flip it around, and you can begin to modify it into something that works for you.
 You could do this by reversing the order of the notes or reversing the movement of the scale.
-This wonderful little trick has now given you somewhere to start and you can adapt and modify this until you get something that fits your style.
-This trick is also great for building counter-melodies and harmonies as well.
-By identifying songs that are in the same key as yours, you can assimilate ideas from other works into your own.
-It’s kind of like a rudimentary sampling technique that helps you to develop the ideas that you already know and love.

 Work Outside the Genre Box

-This is a time-tested method that I have found works with so many musicians.
+This is a time-tested method that I have found works with many musicians.
 Whether it’s clients stuck in a rut or hobbyists looking to develop their skills, the idea of moving away from their comfort zone always yields great results.
 You have to think about this much like a piece of schoolwork.
 You’ve been given the basic skills that make you competent music creators.
-Now you need to go and apply some external research to these skills to take things to the next level.
-Some of the best musicians I have ever worked with are great because they don’t fit into just one box.
-They can take you from double-time jazz swing to rumba without hesitation and this ability opens them up to wild and original new ideas.
-Equally, the ability to use real-world sounds that aren’t necessarily musical can add some serious character to your songs.
-Once you’re not even studying music, you really are outside of the box.
+Now, you need to apply some external research to these skills to take things to the next level.

 Automation

-You can do some incredible things with mix automation and these elements can really help to keep songs moving and evolving throughout.
+You can do some incredible things with mix automation](https://www.masteringbox.com/learn/use-mix-automation-daw), and these elements can really help to keep songs moving and evolving throughout.
 This is especially useful when you’re struggling with how to evolve your melodies and keep things musically interesting.
 Introducing effects in certain parts of the song can act as the introduction of another instrument if done convincingly.
-One of my favourite tricks is to automate in octave-above pitch-shifted reverb during choruses.
-This adds in a sense of airiness whilst introducing a whole new layer, similar to the violin above the cello.
-Equally, we can do more drastic things such as automating the wet and dry levels of a mix to create a more washed-out sound during a certain section of the song.
-Or maybe you could go crazy with some delay automation and utilise feedback to build new layers.
-Automation really has no limits and if you can adjust the parameter of a plugin, you can automate it.
-Go wild, play around and create some crazy new soundscapes that add a new dimension to your music.
+One of my favorite tricks is to automate an octave-above pitch-shifted reverb during choruses.
+This adds a sense of airiness while introducing a whole new layer, similar to the violin above the cello.

 Music Theory